AMERICAN INDIAN TOBACCO EDUCATION PROGRAM

 Although the Montana Clean Indoor Air Act does not apply to public facilities owned and operated by Tribal governments or Tribal members within their reservation of enrollment, many Montana Tribal Nations have adopted Clean Indoor Air policies.
 There is no safe level of exposure to the smoke produced by burning commercial tobacco.
 Secondhand smoke can cause damage and disease in virtually every organ in the body.
 Clean Indoor Air protects everyone from Secondhand Smoke exposure.

-American Indian Tobacco Education Specialists offer assistance with developing smokefree policies for local businesses, events, colleges, K-12 schools, and multi-unit housing.
+American Indian Tobacco Education Specialists help with developing smokefree policies for local businesses, casinos, events, colleges, K-12 schools, and multi-unit housing.

 To order smokefree and tobacco-free signage and clings, please visit MTUPP's Online Store.

 Revenue Sharing with the Tribes began in the 1990’s.
 In 2011, Northern Cheyenne was the last Tribe to negotiate the agreement.
-The Confederation of Salish Kootenai people is unable to go this route due to their own Governing by-laws; instead there is a Department of Revenue Quota System which minimizes the quantity of tobacco products sold on location.
+The Confederation of Salish Kootenai people are unable to go this route due to their own Governing by-laws; instead, there is a Department of Revenue Quota System which minimizes the quantity of tobacco products sold on location.

 Revenue Sharing allows store owners to tax all tobacco products and not distinguish between Tribal and non-Tribal sales.
 The state collects the tax from all products.
 The state and Tribe have agreed on a formula for sales to members living on their own reservation.
 The state then reimburses the Tribes for this dollar amount of taxes being collected from Tribal members.